ContentSquare/chproxy/README.md

 - May limit per-user number of concurrent requests.
 - All the limits may be independently set for each input user and for each per-cluster user.
 - May delay request execution until it fits per-user limits.
+- Per-user response caching may be configured.
+- Protection from [thundering herd](https://en.wikipedia.org/wiki/Cache_stampede) problem may be enabled on response caches.
 - Evenly spreads requests among cluster nodes using `least loaded` + `round robin` technique.
 - Monitors node health and prevents from sending requests to unhealthy nodes.
 - Supports automatic HTTPS certificate issuing and renewal via [Let’s Encrypt](https://letsencrypt.org/).